phpspec/prophecy/README.md

 itself (Prophecy).
 When you start feeling that, you'll become very fluid with this tool.

-For example, Prophecy has been named that way because it concentrates on describing future behavior of the objects with very limited knowledge about them.
+For example, Prophecy has been named that way because it concentrates on describing the future behavior of objects with very limited knowledge about them.
 But as with any other prophecy, those object prophecies can't create themselves - there should be a Prophet:

 ```php
 $prophet = new Prophecy\Prophet;
 ```

-Prophet is the guy that creates prophecies by *prophesizing* them:
+The Prophet is the guy that creates prophecies by *prophesizing* them:

 ```php
 $prophecy = $prophet->prophesize();